 These notifications can be confusing.
 See below for a few quick FAQs.

-The PS Suite and OSCAR EMR integrations (as of 2017) are only able to download notes when the chart for a particular patient is open and connected to Ocean.
+The PS Suite custom form integration and the OSCAR EMR integration (for sites that are not on Cloud Connect, as of 2017) are only able to download notes when the chart for a particular patient is open and connected to Ocean.
 If the patient's chart isn't open or the chart doesn't know about the Ocean note, the note can remained orphaned.

 Notes can be orphaned for three common reasons: